remiberthoz/imagej-live-kymographer/README.md

 - As stated in the [official ImageJ documentation](https://imagej.net/update-sites/following), you can navigate in ImageJ's menu to `Help > Update...`.
 - Then click on the `Manage update sites` button.
-- In the list that opens, find the entry named *Live Kymographer* and tick the checkbox.
+- In the list that opens, find the entry named *Live-Kymographer* and tick the checkbox.
 - Fiji will now display the changes it has to perform to install the plugin.
 If the list is very long, I would recommend reading [this page](https://imagej.net/update-sites/following#choose-and-download-plugins) on ImageJ's wiki.
 Otherwise, simply click on `Apply changes`
 - Restart ImageJ, and you're done.